The City of Santa Monica’s online Permit system may be used by:

 - All work performed is subject to inspection.

-ePermits can only be issued for single family dwellings where work does not require any type of plan review or approval.
+ePermits can only be issued for interior non-structural work on single family dwellings, with the exception of gas shut-off valves, and where work does not require any type of plan review or approval.
 Permits for all multi-family residential or commercial work must be issued in person at the permit counter in City Hall.
 For detailed requirements, see the ePermit Application Requirements.
 The following types of building permits may be issued using the ePermits system:

 - Electrical - Single Trade Permit: the construction, alteration, or removal of an electrical system.